 Let us write the custom expression to get the information we required.
-To do this, Click on the arrow button besides the o_UnitPrice.
-This will open the Expression Editor to write custom expression.
+To do this, Click on the arrow button beside the o_UnitPrice.
+This will open the Expression Editor to write a custom expression.
 Here, we want to find the average of the Unite Price, so select the AVG() function from the list of aggregate functions.

 In this Informatica Aggregator Transformation example, we are calculating the Average of Unit Price, Sum Product Standard Cost, Median of Total Product Cost, Standard Deviation of Sales Amount and Variance of Tax Amount and Group by English Country Region Then by State Province Name and Then by City.

-TIP: We select some random function, we suggest you to follow your business logic to get more meaningful results.
+TIP: We select some random function, we suggest you follow your business logic to get more meaningful results.

 Below screenshot will show you the list of available options in the Properties tab.
-If you data is pre sorted then, please select the Sorted Input option.
+If your data is pre-sorted then, please select the Sorted Input option.

 TIP: Selecting the Sorted Input option will improve the performance of the Aggregator transformation.

 Once you finish configuring the aggregations, Click OK to close the transformation window.
 Next, Drag and drop the target definition (aggregator) from the Targets folder to the mapping designer and connect the aggregator transformation with the target definition.

 Before we close the Mapping, Let us validate the Aaggregator transformation mapping by going to the Mapping Menu bar and selecting the Validate option.

 Once we finish creating the Mapping, we have to create the workflow for it.
 PowerCenter Workflow manager provides two approaches to creating a workflow.

-In this example we are going to use the manually created Workflow that we created in our earlier posts.
-Once we created the workflow, our next step is to create session task for our mapping.
+In this Informatica Aggregator Transformation example, we are going to use the manually created Workflow that we created in our earlier posts.
+Once we created the workflow, our next step is to create a session task for our mapping.